ssvlabs/gitbook-docs/docs/developers/SSV-SDK/examples/bulk-register-validators.md

 1. Select the cluster of operators to manage your validators.
 2. Split your validator keys to shares.
 3. Retrieve your cluster’s latest snapshot data.
-4. Register your validatora to the SSV network.
+4. Register your validators to the SSV network.

+Throughout this page there are notes to inform the user of when each step is performed.

 #### a.
 Import <a href="#id-1-installation" id="id-1-installation"></a>